joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 Player A spends 7 spirit to reduce the difficulty to 0; character A casts and hits character B.

 The spell has a potential energy of 5 (see "Interacting with other characters" section).
-Character B has a resistance of 3, the potential energy is reduced by 3, leaving 2 received energy.
+Character B has a resistance of 3 (see “Resistance” section), the potential energy is reduced by 3, leaving 2 received energy.
 The health battery for character B is reduced by 2.

 Alternatively, character A wants to cast an uncommon combustion spell (internal) at character B. Everything else is the same except the spell would not be affected by the resistance of character B; health battery reduces by 5.